 2. Communicate your feelings

 Communication mistakes plague the best of relationships at the best of times.
-When a relationship is in the dire straits of cheating, betrayal and trust issues, communication often breaks down entirely.
+When a relationship is in dire straits because of cheating, betrayal and trust issues, communication often breaks down entirely.

 When someone breaks your trust, you probably don’t want to hear about healthy communication.
 You’d rather yell and scream and throw things at them.
 Unfortunately, while smashing a few plates might bring you temporary relief, it’s not going help you move on or rebuild trust with your partner.